turbopro/ExData_Plotting1/CourseProject1/README.md

 EXECUTION:

-1. Downloading the dataset to your PC
+1. Download the dataset to your PC (use the above links provided)

-2. To create the 'plotn.png' file, source the relevant 'plotn.R' file
+2. Source the requisite 'plotn.R'

-4. Run the relevant function with the same name, 'plotn()'
+4. Run the function with the same name, 'plotn()', to create the related 'plotn.png' file